 Integration with Kitchen Layout

-A well-designed peninsula can enhance the flow and functionality of your kitchen, creating a natural transition between different areas of the space.
+A well-designed peninsula enhances workflow and creates a natural transition between different areas of the kitchen.

 Accessibility Issues